Ationet/ationetdocs/ATIONet Network User Manual.md

 ## Administration

 ### Brands
-In ATIONet the term brands refers to the names for each fuel available.
-This section lists ATIONet brands created by the Network.
+In ATIONet the term brand refers to the name for each master fuel available in ATIONet.
+This section lists all brands created in the Network.

 ![Brands](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Brands.PNG)